Dutch Defence: 1.d4 f5 2.c4...... 3.g3

 History and Notable Players

 It arises from the Dutch Defence: 1.d4 f5 2.c4.
-Among the most prolific practitioners on the White side are Mathias Roeder (18 games), Alexander G Beliavsky (12 games), Wolfgang Uhlmann (11 games).
-On the Black side, notable exponents include Vladimir P Malaniuk (12 games), Mihai-Lucian Grunberg (11 games), Marc Santo Roman (9 games).
+Among the most prolific White practitioners are Mathias Roeder (18 games), Alexander G Beliavsky (12 games), Wolfgang Uhlmann (11 games).
+Black-side regulars include Vladimir P Malaniuk (12 games), Mihai-Lucian Grunberg (11 games), Marc Santo Roman (9 games).

 Main Lines and Variations